Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

 The platform project reads in hardware info from XSA file and contains the runtime environment for the above processing units.
 Application software can link against the libraries generated in the platform project.

-Here are the steps of creating a platform project.
+Here are the steps of creating a platform project with a standalone domain for Arm Cortex-A53.

 1. Launch the Vitis IDE